 Tips for reducing your risk for colds and flu

 We love this time of year when the light is golden, and the last fire of summer of reds, yellows and gold are on the autumn leaves.
 As the season and weather changes our risk for catching colds and flu increases.
-At Pearl Natural Health our naturopathic physicians and acupuncturist offer you some tips to help you reduce your risk for colds and flu.
+At Pearl Natural Health our acupuncturist offers you some tips to help you reduce your risk for colds and flu.

 Once we move indoors, the air is dryer, we spend more time in close proximity with lots of other folks, maybe our lifestyle habits catch up with us before our bodies have adapted and voila, we are surprised with unwanted head colds.